Cookies managing

 Instead of a post scriptum.
 10 months later

 At the end of April I evacuated with my daughter first to Romania and then to Israel.
-We were greeted really warmly in a little town of Nof-a-Galil, and we quickly found new friends.
+We were greeted really warmly in the town of Nof ha-Galil, and we quickly found new friends.
 Ironically, most of them were from Russia.
 When I saw immigrants from Russia in our hotel, I was on edge, but it turned out that they were afraid of me as well (some of them were ashamed and were scared to admit that they were from Russia).
 But it’s all in the past!
 Now we are all Israelis!

 I graduated from ulpan Alef and am looking for a job.
 My daughter was met very warmly in school.
 When they found out that she plays the guitar, they gifted her one.
 In June the Jewish Agency helped to evacuate my mom who has mobility issues.
 She is very happy as well, even though she sometimes cries thinking about the shellings and the horror she had to live through.